darina-techery/taf-flavor-playground/README.md

     @iOSFindBy(accessibility = "Logout")
     public MobileElement btnLogout;
 ```
 5. Use xpath as last resort, it is not only slow, but also unstable on iOS.
+If possible,
-If possible, choose accessibility strategy for iOS.
+choose accessibility strategy for iOS.
-6. If some element has no accessibilityId, communicate with QA Automation team to create a task for adding it.
+6. (iOS) If some element has no accessibilityId, communicate with QA Automation team to create
+a task for adding it.
 #### Actions
 Actions contain interactions with UI.
 Each interaction is 1 simple user action, which consists of several operations with UI elements
 (e.g. submit login credentials contains *setText* for login field, *setText* for password field, *click* for submit button).
-1. Actions classes should extend BaseUiActions class.
+1. Actions classes may extend BaseUiActions class to have method waitForScreen(), or extend nothing.
-2. If actions are different for Android and iOS, this class (SomeActionsClass) should be abstract.Implement different actions for iOS and Android in child classes named DroidSomeActionsClass and IOSSomeActionsClass.
+2. If actions are different for Android and iOS, this class (SomeActionsClass) must be abstract.
+Implement different actions for iOS and Android in child classes named DroidSomeActionsClass and IOSSomeActionsClass.
 ```java
 public abstract class SomeActions extends BaseUiActions {
     //declare screen for this set of actions